BrendonsDad/skyguard-pipeline/README.md

 ## Setting up a dev environment in the labs
-1. Generate a GitHub SSH key and upload it to your GitHub
+1. Generate a GitHub SSH key and upload it to your GitHub (key generation instructions are for Linux)
    - ```bash
      ssh-keygen -t ed25519 -C "yourgithubemail@email.com"
      cat ~/.ssh/github.pub